 As you can see, there’s a lot of food for thought before you bring home one of Singapore’s cutest exports.

+Now you know that all about the Singapura cat size, health concerns and much more.
 We hope we’ve helped you come a little bit closer to making that decision.

 Singapuras are lively and friendly cats, who join in well with family life.